chaitalidey/Future-Sales-Prediction-in-a-Retail-store/README.md

 "all.zip" cotains six(6) files - sales_train_v2.csv, test.csv, sample_submission.csv, item_categories.csv, items.csv  and shops.csv

-sales_train_v2.csv is the main data file which has been imported and modified as dataframe in accordance to the given test data set which provided unique ID formed with the combinatio of item_id and shop_id.
+"sales_train_v2.csv" is the main data file which has been imported and modified as dataframe in accordance to the given test data set,"test.csv" which provided unique identification variable "ID" formed with the combination of "item_id" and "shop_id" attributes.
 For our analysis three given files item_categories.csv, items.csv  and shops.csv were found unnessary except for some initial basic exploration.